 Gradual development of non-conceptual compassion

 But compassion based upon understanding of emptiness is much more subtle.
-So that type of compassion is going to be pure.
+That type of compassion is pure.
 Our meditation will resonate with compassion.
 This compassion becomes slowly less conceptual.
-It is not going to come within a day.
-But every time we alternate practice like this in our sessions, the compassion actually changes.
+It is not going to come within a day, but every time we alternate practice like this in our sessions, then the compassion actually changes.
 When we proceed this way, compassion does not have a kind of aggression.
 Subtle compassion does come with heroism.
 This compassion does not come with the thought that I am going to fix everybody’s worldly problems.
-Normally, when we can’t fix all the problems, we feel upset.
-And we get discouraged and think there is not point.
+Normally, when we can’t fix all the problems, we feel upset and we get discouraged and think there is no point.

 How do you generally practice compassion?
 Investigate your own behavior carefully.
 Do you attach strings to your compassion?
 If so, just be aware that this is the case and make aspirations to change that motivation.
 Do you get discouraged when you practice compassion if things don’t go the way you expect them to turn out?
 We often do that.
 Don’t judge yourself, but just see this habit.

 Take some time to reflect on the reality that sentient beings experience so many types of unhappiness and dissatisfaction because they don’t understand their true nature.
 Really let that thought seep in to your heart until you feel it in the core of your being.
 How does that change the way you experience compassion?

 At the end of the teaching, please remember to dedicate the merit of receiving a Dharma teaching.
 As you go through your day, take a few moments from time to time to recall these instructions.